tomtom-international/vault-assessment-prometheus-exporter/vault_monitor/expiration_monitor/README.md

-# Secret Expiration Monitor Module
+# Expiration Monitor Module

 This module monitors custom metadata for Vault secrets to allow easy maintenance of secret expiration for non-dynamic secret types (i.e. KeyVault v2 secrets).
+Additionally metadata can be added to Vault entity to track their secrets rotation (e.g. for AppRoles and their secret-ids).

 ## Set Expiration

-Expiration and last-renewal information is stored in the custom metadata for each secret monitored.
+Expiration and last-renewal information is stored in the custom metadata for each secrets, or in the metadata for each entity.
 It is recommended that you use automation (for a script that is also importable as a Python module see below), however you can also set the metadata manually via CLI or UI or in any other automation system.

 Both timestamps are in UTC time in the [ISO 8601 format](https://www.w3.org/TR/NOTE-datetime-970915) with the timezone (`Z`) included at the end - this matches the format the the Vault server itself uses for timestamps.